uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 #### Implementation

 We implement an elastic net the same way as the ridge and lasso models, which are controlled by the `alpha` parameter.
 Any `alpha` value between 0-1 will perform an elastic net.
-When `alpha = 0.5` we perform an equal combination of penalties whereas `alpha` $\rightarrow 0$ will have a heavier ridge penalty applied and `alpha` $\rightarrow 1$ will have a heavier lasso penalty.
+When `alpha = 0.5` we perform an equal combination of penalties whereas `alpha` $$\rightarrow 0$$ will have a heavier ridge penalty applied and `alpha` $$\rightarrow 1$$ will have a heavier lasso penalty.

 ```r